gabrielmfern/intricate/README.md

 - add a way to show inputs and outputs not matching error be more clear and perhaps even appear at compile time;
 - add a way to choose what type of accuracy should be calculated to avoid weird and unuseful accuracies being calculated
 - make Intricate GPU parallel (gonna take a long time to implement and can't do it rn since I don't have multiple GPUs available to me)
-- add a way to epxose Intricate's used crates such as SaveFile and OpenCL3 to be used outside by a user if needed without having to install them
+- make the optimizers use a kernel for each of their necessary methods for them to be more performant